 However, before you can file a car accident lawsuit, you likely will need to file a claim with the at-fault party’s insurance company.
 In most cases, the insurer will have its own deadlines that you must meet for filing a claim.
 For this reason, you should file a claim as soon as possible.

-Additional Statutes of Limitations
+Additional Statutes of Limitations in Connecticut

 Although most car accident lawsuits involve personal injuries, others may involve other situations that have their own statutes of limitations that you should be aware of.